Fixatron/TFRom-Recreation/README.md

 #   Things I've learned
-    -At least 2 versions exist, only difference is the copyright at the title screen "©Takara 1986 " vs "© FMG 1987  " -Stage 2 theres a hidden energon cube shorly before starscream -The Black Baby in stage 9 is the old Takara Logo -Theres a sideroom with the pickaxe guy in stage 3 on the top right just before the end.
+    -At least 2 versions exist, only difference is the copyright at the title screen "©Takara 1986 " vs "© FMG 1987  " -Theres a sideroom with the pickaxe guy in stage 3 on the top right just before the end.
 Use the Ratbat tape as a platform.
 Also, in stage 6, left side, theres a pickaxe guy battle room.
 Level 10 also has a load point for this sideroom, but its blocked by a wall, so even if you do enter it the player get stuck when exiting the sideroom.
     -Theres a side room in stage 8 where the player fights a guardian, megatron appears and the reward is a U for RODIMUS -Rodimus letters: (Stage:Letter) 1:R,2:O,4:D,5:I,7:M,8:U,9:S